 The project site is located within the City Limits of Merced.
 The California Department of Conservation prepares Important Farmland Maps through its Farmlands Mapping and Monitoring Program (FMMP).
 The system of classifying areas is based on soil type and use.
-According to the Merced County Important Farmlands Map, the project site is classified as "Farmland of Local Importance".
-The conversion of this land from a mostly undeveloped lot (not being used for agricultural purposes) with a single-family to a developed urban parcel was analyzed as part of the Environmental Review for the Merced Vision 2030 General Plan.
-The development of single-family homes on "Farmland of Local Importance" that is not being used for agricultural purposes is considered to have less than significant impact.
-Therefore, CEQA requires no further review.
+According to the latest Merced County Important Farmlands Map, the project site is classified as "Farmland of Local Importance".
+The conversion of this land from a mostly undeveloped lot (not being used for agricultural purposes), zoned for commercial development, to a developed urban parcel was analyzed as part of the Environmental Impact Report for the Merced Vision 2030 General Plan.
+The development of singlefamily homes on "Farmland of Local Importance" that is not being used for agricultural purposes is considered to have less-than-significant impact.
+Therefore, CEQA requires no further review across an arterial roadway.